RossBoylan/mccli/README.md

 ### Python Setup
 If you don't already have Python3 on your system, install [python](https://www.python.org/downloads/).
 If you install it system-wide, which requires administrative rights, and add python to your PATH, life will be easier later.

 Although using a [Python virtual environment](https://docs.python.org/3/library/venv.html) takes a little more setup, it separates this project more cleanly from others.
 In particular, it reduces the chances you will break unrelated programs.
 So that's what we describe here; you can skip the virtual environment steps if you're feeling lucky.
-So there's one question you've got to ask yourself: "Do I feeling lucky?"
-Well, do you, punk?
+So there's one question you've got to ask yourself: "Do I feel lucky?"
+Well, do ya, punk?

 The careful reader will have noticed the word *reduces* in "reduces the chances you will break unrelated programs".
 It did not say it *eliminates* the risk.
 If you install a python module, like PySide2, that depends on non-python libraries like `Qt`, they may still end up being installed system-wide and cause trouble.